askmike/gekko/docs/Plugins.md

 - enabeld tells gekko it should calculate advice.
 - Method tells gekko what indicator it should calculate.
 - candleSize tells Gekko the size of the candles (in minutes) you want to calculate the indicator over.
 If you want MACD advice over hourly candles set this to 60.
 - historySize tells gekko how much historical candles Gekko needs before it can calculate the initial advise.
-This is due to the fact that all current indicators need to have initial data.

 ### IMPORTANT NOTES